zepsilva/wifi-monit-ua/README.md

 # WiFi-monitUA
-A platform that collects and analyses data regarding people's connection to Access Points and displays it through a heatmap
+A platform that collects data regarding space occupation by analysing people's connection to Access Points and displays it through a heatmap